finaud/SpotifySync/README.md

 # SpotifySync
-A simple app for listening to Spotify synchronously with friends.
+A simple app for listening to Spotify synchronously with friends!

 ## Local Testing
 Run `firebase functions:config:get > .runtimeconfig.json` to save the config variables, and change the value of